microsoft/semantic-kernel/docs/decisions/0007-dotnet-project-structure.md

 Chosen option: "{title of option 1}", because {justification. e.g., only option, which meets k.o. criterion decision driver | which resolves force {force} | … | comes out best (see below)}.

-## Pros and Cons of the Options

-### Move skills projects to be extensions and merge some packages

 Main categories for the projects will be:

-1. `connectors`: ***A connector project allows the Semantic Kernel to connect to AI and Memory services***.
+1. `Connectors`: ***A connector project allows the Semantic Kernel to connect to AI and Memory services***.
 Some of the existing connector projects may move to other repositories.
-1. `planners`: ***A planner project provides one or more planner implementations which take an ask and convert it into an executable plan to achieve that ask***.
+1. `Planners`: ***A planner project provides one or more planner implementations which take an ask and convert it into an executable plan to achieve that ask***.
 This category will include the current action, sequential and stepwise planners (these could be merged into a single project).
 Additional planning implementations e.g., planners that generate Powershell or Python code can be added as separate projects.
-1. `functions`: ***A function project that enables the Semantic Kernel to access the functions it will orchestrate***.
+1. `Functions`: ***A function project that enables the Semantic Kernel to access the functions it will orchestrate***.
 This category will include:
-    1. Native functions i.e., arbitrary .Net functions for the .Net Semantic Kernel
     1. Semantic functions i.e., prompts executed against an LLM
     1. GRPC remote procedures i.e., procedures executed remotely using the GRPC framework
     1. Open API endpoints i.e., REST endpoints that have Open API definitions executed remotely using the HTTP protocol
-1. `plugins`: ***A plugin project contains the implementation(s) of a Semantic Kernel plugin***.
-A Semantic Kernel plugin
+1. `Plugins`: ***A plugin project contains the implementation(s) of a Semantic Kernel plugin***.
+A Semantic Kernel plugin is contains a concrete implementation of a function e.g., a plugin may include code for basic text operations.

+### Option #1: New `planning`, `functions` and `plugins` project areas

 ```text
 SK-dotnet